 On this page...

 Dropout prevention and learning supports utilize the same framework to identify needs, analyze data, provide supports and evaluate current practice.
-Learning Supports is a system strategy that leads to increased graduation rates, one of the Learning Supports result areas.
+Learning Supports is a systems strategy that leads to increased graduation rates, one of the Learning Supports result areas.
 Dropout prevention interventions are school- and community-based initiatives that aim to keep students in school and encourage them to complete their high school education.
-Interventions and services, such as counseling, monitoring, school restructuring, curriculum redesign, financial incentives, and community services are provided to eliminate barriers so students may be successful academically, personally and in a career or vocation.
+Interventions and services, such as counseling, monitoring, school restructuring, curriculum redesign, and community services are provided to eliminate barriers so students may be successful academically, personally and in a career or vocation.
 Each district should focus their resources in outcomes in the following three domains:

 - staying in school,

 - completing school.

 Contact Gary Schwartz for budget-related questions.

 Iowa Code section 257.39 Definition of Potential and Returning Dropouts

 1. "Returning dropouts" are resident pupils who have been enrolled in a public or nonpublic school in any of grades seven through twelve who withdrew from school for a reason other than transfer to another school or school district and who subsequently enrolled in a public school in the district.

 2. "Potential dropouts" are resident pupils who are enrolled in a public or nonpublic school who demonstrate poor school adjustment as indicated by two or more of the following: